aws-samples/aws-serverless-workshop-innovator-island/00-cleanup/README.md

 1. Open the [AWS CodeCommit console][codecommit-console], and select the repository created for this workshop.
 Select **Delete repository** from the upper right of the page.
 1. Complete the repository deletion process.

+### 9. S3 Buckets
+1. Open the [S3 console][s3-console], filter by `theme-park-`.
+Select each bucket one by one and then choose **Delete**.
+1. Complete the bucket deletion process.
+1. Repeat this process for any remaining buckets.

 [amplify-console-console]: https://console.aws.amazon.com/amplify/home
 [api-gw-console]: https://console.aws.amazon.com/apigateway/home
 [cloud9-console]: https://console.aws.amazon.com/cloud9/home